Membership Sites: An Entrepreneur’s Guide (With Examples Included)

 Similar to eCommerce sites that offer “subscription boxes,” this model allows people to subscribe to receive curated programs or information on a regular basis, or for exclusive access to products and services.
 For example, people might sign up to get access to regular lessons and new content, or to access coaching sessions.

-Now you know what outcome(s) your audience wants, let’s look at a few other variables to help you decide on the best software for you.
+Now that you know what outcome(s) your audience wants, let’s look at a few other variables to help you decide on the best software for you.

 First, what kind of payment structure makes sense for what you’re offering?